openhab/openhabian/README.md

 ***
 ATTENTION:<br>
 avoid getting a RPi4 with 8GB.
 It's a waste of money and it has issues.
-You must use a 1.6 image and [disable ZRAM](https://github.com/openhab/openhabian/blob/master/docs/openhabian.md#disable-zram).
+You must use a 1.6 image and [disable ZRAM](https://github.com/openhab/openhabian/blob/master/docs/openhabian.md#disable-zram) or use the 64bit image (untested).
 ***
 ## Hardware and OS support
 As of openHABian version 1.6, all Raspberry Pi models are supported as hardware.